If you ask Robbie’s three older sisters to cite the quote they’d heard most often during his growing up years, that would probably be it: “Wait…what?”

 Reading Jonah’s story the other day, I couldn’t help but think about all the times I would have missed God, had he not been willing to repeat himself.
 Sometimes it’s my own “Wait…what?” lack of attentiveness that dulls my radar; other times, I deliberately choose not to listen.
 Like Jonah, I don’t always want to hear God speak – or to obey him, when he does.

 I think it was Charles Spurgeon who said, “God never allows his children to sin successfully.”
 Jonah may have taken a detour when he ran away from God, but his story was far from over.
 God hadn’t given up on him.
-After that uncomfortable business with the fish (my Bible says it “vomited Jonah onto dry land,” which had to have been fairly awkward for both of them), we read that “the word of the Lord came to Jonah a second time.”
+After at uncomfortable business with the fish (my Bible says it “vomited Jonah onto dry land,” which had to been fairly awkward for both of them), we read that “the word of Lord came to Jonah a second time.”